joelchrono12/joelchrono12.ml/_posts/2024-05-15-what-games-will-i-play-anyway.md

 _Suikoden II_ is a game I played for 9 hours or so on my PSP, and I plan to continue playing it as well!
 The game looks incredible, I really wish there were more games on the PS1 with such wonderful 2D graphics combined with 3D and high-res effects, it holds up perfectly to this day.
 I am also playing a patched version that has some nice QoL features and bugfixes, I hadn't experienced any to be honest, but it doesn't hurt to have it.

-Another games I want to resume are _Parasite Eve_, _Xenogears_, _Metroid Zero Mission_, _Fire Emblem_.
+Another games I want to resume are _Parasite Eve_, _Xenogears_, _Metroid Zero Mission_, _Fire Emblem_, and Pokemon, be it Crystal, Emerald or whatever.
 And of course, start another run of _Chrono Trigger_, because I have to, it is my duty!

 From then on, my plan is not really set yet.
 I think I've put a little too much choice in my hands now.
 I have been playing _Apotris_, a Tetris clone that has a really clean interface and playstyle, which makes it perfect for the MM+, I think I'll look for a demake of _Lumines_ as well, to have a couple of more puzzle games to play around.